cert-manager/website/content/docs/getting-started/README.md

 kubectl get nodes -o wide
 ```

-> ⏲️It will take 4-5 minutes to create the cluster.
+> ⏲ It will take 4-5 minutes to create the cluster.
 >
 > 💵 To minimise your cloud bill, this command creates a 1-node cluster using a
 > [preemptible virtual